RobertoValente/DrizzleStudioHub/README.md

+> [!IMPORTANT]
+> The Drizzle Team has officially made Drizzle Studio Gateway free for both developers and companies.
+With this change, I’ll no longer be updating this project, as it’s been fully replaced by Drizzle Studio Gateway - now an official product by the Drizzle Team.
+So… yeah, [go check it out](https://gateway.drizzle.team)!

 # DrizzleStudioHub
 Built for my personal use.
 Instead of use PHPMyAdmin, I prefer DrizzleStudio so...
 I create a HUB to store all my connections (locally ofc) and you can use it too!